crate/cratedb-fivetran-destination/README.md

 ## Status

 The adapter is still in its infancy and needs exposure to remedy teething problems.

-On its next iterations, we will evaluate if the encoding style needs to be adjusted, and if the type mapping needs adjustments.
+On its next iterations, we will evaluate if the encoding (column mapping) style needs to be adjusted, and if the type mapping needs improvements.
 We will also take care about a few more other details around easing deployment.

+Also, the adapter still lacks implementations for the `AlterTable` and `DescribeTable` methods, which will be submitted on subsequent iterations.
+Contributions are welcome.

 ## Project Information